FAQs

 The school team is selected only prior to the team registration for the National School Games.
 Generally, most DSA students qualify for the school team due to their talent, ability and sustained commitment to training. |

 Students should display strong aptitude in the talent area they applied for.
-Trials and interviews will be conducted to assess their suitability in that talent area.
-Yes, you can still apply for DSA. |
+Trials and interviews will be conducted to assess their suitability in that talent area. |

 How do I prove that my child is a captain of the school team? |